dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 Otherwise, if `args` is omitted and _Dm_ is a method, the invocation evaluates to a closurization of _Dm_ where
-`this` and the name of the representation are bound to `o`, and the type variables of `V` are bound to the actual values of
+`this` and the name of the representation are bound as with the getter invocation, and the type variables of `V` are bound to the actual values of
 <code>T<sub>1</sub>, ..
 T<sub>s</sub></code>.
 The operator `==` of the closurization returns true if and only if the operand is the same object.